AirVisual Cloud

 Configuration

-To add the AirVisual Cloud integration to your Home Assistant instance, use this My button:
+To add the AirVisual Cloud service to your Home Assistant instance, use this My button:

 Determining the City/State/Country